Losant/losant-rest-js/docs/experienceUsers.md

 ## Get

-Returns the application users for an application
+Returns the experience users for an application

 ```javascript
 var params = {